benmomo/scene-datalake-doc/docs/ontology.md

 - The ontology is versioned and maintained on the SCENE GitHub repository
 - Feedback from pilots will guide future updates and extensions

-> 📘 For technical users: SCENE-O endpoints and downloadable files will be published at [https://scene-datalake-doc.readthedocs.io](https://scene-datalake-doc.readthedocs.io)